1984

 to offer."[41]

-December 18 and included 16 concerts in Europe.
+18 December, comprising 16 concerts in Europe.

-But, of course, Blasphemous Rumours also was performed on
+But of course, Blasphemous Rumours also was performed on

 some TV shows.
 While the metal-like sound had been produced with a